Qinnasrin

-Qinnašrīn (قنشرين; ܩܢܫܪܝܢ; Chalcis ad Belum; Χαλκὶς) was a historical town in northern Syria.
+Qinnašrīn (قنسرين; ܩܢܫܪܝܢ; Chalcis ad Belum; Χαλκὶς) was a historical town in northern Syria.
 The town was situated 25 km southwest of Aleppo on the west bank of the Queiq (historically, the Belus) and was connected to Aleppo with a major road during Roman times.

 Some scholars propose that the ruins of Qinnašrīn are located at al-Hadher to the east of the Queiq River, while Chalcis' location was at the modern Syrian village of Al-Iss, Aleppo Governorate to the west of the river.
 Others think that Qinnasrin has always been located at al-Iss from the Hellenistic to the Ayyubid period.

 History

 Hellenistic and Roman periods

 According to Appian, Chalcis was founded by Seleucus I Nicator (reigned 305-281 BC), and named after Chalcis in Euboea.
 Chalcis was distinguished from Chalcis sub Libanum (modern Anjar, Lebanon) by its river, the ancient Belus.
 The river—but not the city (Note: Contra sources such as Phenix.)—was named for the Semitic god Bel or Baʿal.
 In 92 AD, Chalcis received the title "Flavia", in honor of Emperor Domitian, to be known as "Flavia of the Chalcidonese".